 There are four key components, or parts, which should be included to ensure an effective and complete warm up.
 They are:

 - The sports specific warm up; and

 - Dynamic stretching.

-All four parts are equally important and any one part should not be neglected or thought of as not necessary.
-All four elements work together to bring the body and mind to a physical peak, ensuring the athlete is prepared for the activity to come.
+Important: All four parts are equally important and any one part should not be neglected or thought of as not necessary.
+All four components work together to bring the body and mind to a physical peak, ensuring the athlete is prepared for the activity to come.
 This process will help ensure the athlete has a minimal risk of sports injury.

 Identifying the components of an effective and safe warm up, and executing them in the correct order is critical.
 Remember, stretching is only one part of an effective warm up and its’ place in the warm up routine is specific and dependent on the other components.

 The four key components that should be included to ensure an effective and complete warm up are: